Léo-Paul Lauzon: Early life and education

 Lauzon was raised in a low-income household in Montreal.
 His father abandoned the family in the late 1950s, when Lauzon was twelve, and he was forced to work as a delivery boy for a pharmaceutical company to support his mother and two sisters.
 Lauzon has said that the poverty of his early years helped him develop a strong social conscience, adding that he "didn't have the time or the luxury of being a political revolutionary" while attending school.

 He is a chartered accountant, having placed first among all students in Quebec's 1970 examination.
 He also finished first among 1,778 candidates in Canada's 1974 certified management accountancy examination.
 This has not prevented him from criticizing his profession; in 1991, he said that "accounting is closer to the occult sciences than to exact mathematics."
 He has called for accounting students to be given a more humanistic learning approach, with the intent of creating independent thinkers who are effective at creating social change.

-Lauzon has a Master of Business Administration degree from the Hautes Études Commerciales of Montreal and a Ph.D in Management Sciences from the University of Grenoble in France.
-He joined the Accounting Sciences Department of the Université du Québec à Montréal in 1973 and founded the university's chair of socio-economic sciences in 2006.
+Lauzon has a Master of Business Administration degree from the HEC Montréal and a Ph.D. in management sciences from the University of Grenoble in France.
+He joined the accounting sciences department of the Université du Québec à Montréal in 1973 and founded the university's chair of socio-economic sciences in 2006.